markmead/alpinejs-slug/README.md

 # Alpine JS Slug

-Transform a string to a slug 🐌
+Transform a string into a slug with Alpine JS and Slugify 🐌

 ## Install